Algarkirk and Sutterton railway station

-Algarkirk and Sutterton railway station was a station which served the villages of Algarkirk and Sutterton in the English county of Lincolnshire.
+Algarkirk and Sutterton railway station was a station which served the villages of Algarkirk and Sutterton in the county of Lincolnshire, England.
 It was served by trains on the line from Boston to Spalding.

 History

 Opened by the Great Northern Railway it became part of the London and North Eastern Railway during the Grouping of 1923, passing on to the Eastern Region of British Railways during the nationalisation of 1948.
 It was then closed by the British Transport Commission.

 The site today

 The site today is new view windows and conservatories who are now trying to replenish areas to their original state.
 This is on the roundabout between the A16 and A17.